GyverLibs/EncButton/README_EN.md

 <summary> Full demo encbutton </summary>

 `` `CPP
+// #define eb_no_for // Disable Pressfor/Holdfor/StepFor support and Stepov counter (saves 2 bytes of RAM)
 // #define eb_no_callback // Disable the event processor Attach (saves 2 bytes of RAM)
 // #define eb_no_counter // Disable the enkoder counter (saves 4 bytes of RAM)
 // #define EB_NO_BUFFER // Disable the buffer of the encoder (saves 1 byte of RAM)